joshuaboniface/supersensor2/README.md

 ## AQ Details

-The Supersensor 2.x provides 2 base air quality sensors (numeric), from which 4 human-readable text sensors are derived.
+The SuperSensor 2.x provides 2 base air quality sensors (numeric), from which 4 human-readable text sensors are derived.

 The goal of these sensors is to track general comfort and livability in a